Targeted therapies for ovarian cancer

 Bevacizumab (Avastin®)

-You carry on having bevacizumab when the chemotherapy has stopped.
-You may continue to have it for 1 year or longer if it is working for you.
+You continue having bevacizumab after chemotherapy ends.
+You may have it for 1 year or longer if it is working for you and any side effects can be managed.
 This is called maintenance treatment.
-Sometimes you have bevacizumab along with a PARP inhibitor drug called olaparib as maintenance treatment.
+Sometimes you have bevacizumab with another targeted therapy drug called olaparib.

 PARP inhibitor drugs

-These drugs block a protein called PARP (poly-ADP ribose polymerase) which helps damaged cells to repair themselves.
+These drugs block a protein called PARP.
+The PARP protein helps damaged cells to repair themselves.
 Without the PARP protein, the cancer cells may become too damaged to survive.

 Side effects of targeted therapy drugs

-Your specialist doctor or nurse will explain the side effects of the drug you are having.
-You can read about these on the links to the individual drugs.
+Your cancer doctor, specialist nurse or pharmacist will explain the side effects of the drug you are having.

 Some general side effects of targeted therapy drugs are:

-Rarely, you may have an allergic reaction when you have bevacizumab.
-This is more likely with the first or second drip, so you have these more slowly.
-The nurses will monitor you closely.
+Rarely, bevacizumab can cause an allergic reaction.
+This is more likely with the first or second infusions.
+Your nurse will give these infusions more slowly so they can monitor you closely.

 About our information